 By signing up to Amazon Prime, you get free and fast shipping on millions of products through amazon.com.au in all 23 shopping categories currently on the site, including clothing and accessories, electronics, books, toys and beauty.

-But of course, you'll need to shop regularly with Amazon for those savings to balance out the $59-a-year membership cost.
+You'll need to shop regularly with Amazon for those savings to balance out the membership cost

 What to watch out for